top of page

 The setting is a Community Interest Company.

-The Director is Caroline Humphreys and the deputy manager is Jo Lynch.
+The Managing Director is Caroline Humphreys and the Deputy Manager is Jo Lynch.

 Fees

-The fees are £15.00 per morning session and £12.50 per after session payable half-termly in advance.
-Any additional hours are charged at £5.00 per hour.
+The fees are £15.75 per morning session and £13.12 per after session payable half-termly in advance.
+Any additional hours are charged at £5.25 per hour.
 Fees must still be paid if children are absent without notice for a short period of time.
-If your child has to be absent over a long period of time, talk to Caroline Humphreys who is the managing director.

 For your child to keep her/his place at our setting, you must pay the fees.
 We are in receipt of nursery education funding for two, three and four year olds; where funding is not received, then fees apply.